 Ways to get products to whiten

 — From your dentist: Professional-grade products can be delivered in the chair by a cosmetic dentist.

 — Over-the-counter: Most drug stores have a oral health section where you will find an array of products.

 — At-home “remedies”: We will not get into home remedies; however, if you choose a concoction of your own, avoid citrusy foods like lemon, oranges and strawberries whose acid can break down your enamel.

 According to my friend, who works for a dentistry in Cincinatti OH, tooth sensitivity and irritation of the oral tissues is our No. 1 concern.
 This can cause pain, irritation and in rare cases, irreversible tooth damage has been reported.
 If these symptoms occur, you have options to try to alleviate some of that pain or go on this page.

 Options include using sensitivity toothpaste, which will help cover sensitive areas; chewing more gum, because more saliva can protect the teeth; warm saltwater rinses to help gum healing and avoid whitening for a while to take a break from the agents.

 Sometimes, teeth will have what we call “rebound” where they are very bright and then they get less bright a couple days later.
 This effect can happen due to dehydration of the tooth and once the tooth is hydrated again, it appears less bright.
 This depends on the product you are using and is not unusual.

 Whitening is not a permanent, once-in-a-lifetime procedure.
-Like many things, whitening needs to be maintained with regular oral hygiene and periodic touch-ups.
+Like many things, teeth whitening treatment needs to be maintained with regular oral hygiene and periodic touch-ups.

 Remember that using whitening products such as mouthwash, whitening pens, strips or trays are good ways to supplement your normal hygiene habits.
 If you choose a bleaching product, you should only do so after consultation with your dentist.
 That is especially important for patients who have fillings, crowns and extremely dark stains.
 Remember also that teeth whitening costs vary depending on procedure or product selected.